dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Add-TypeAssembly.md

 ```

 ### -TypeName
-An optional parameter to check if the type exist, if it exist then the assembly is not loaded again.
+Specifies an optional parameter to check if the type exist, if it exist then the assembly is not loaded again.

 ```yaml
 Type: System.String